Lil Fur

 Type: Float, Range:0.0 - 1.0

 Sets the degree of amount to apply shading to the fur.
-This may show an darkened underlying structure of the furs (triangular patterns) from certain angles when increased.
+This may show an darkened underlying structure of the furs (triangular patterns) from certain angles when increased, creating a slightly realistic appearance.

 Layers